Fruup/bachelor-thesis-web/thesis-md/chapter-introduction.md

 # Introduction

-The primary source of this thesis is the paper _A Real-Time Adaptive Ray Marching Method for Particle-Based Fluid Surface Reconstruction_, written by Tong Wu, Zhiqiang Zhou, Anlan Wang, Yuning Gong and Yanci Zhang.
+The primary source of this thesis is the paper [_A Real-Time Adaptive Ray Marching Method for Particle-Based Fluid Surface Reconstruction_](cite:Wu), written by Tong Wu, Zhiqiang Zhou, Anlan Wang, Yuning Gong and Yanci Zhang.
 In addition to reformulating its contents, we introduce details about our implementation to further build an understanding of the authors' work and to supply anchor points for anyone attempting to develop an implementation for their own.

-Williams #\cite{Williams:2008} states that computational fluid dynamics consists of three phases: simulation, extraction of a renderable representation, and rendering itself.
+[Williams](cite:Williams) states that computational fluid dynamics consists of three phases: simulation, extraction of a renderable representation, and rendering itself.
 This work focuses on the latter two.
 The authors of our primary source build on top of existing advancements in the field and propose algorithms and data structures that aim to make those methods capable of running in real-time.

 Whenever we write "the authors" or "Wu et al." we are referring to ideas coming from our primary source.
 We distinguish between our and others' thoughts by mentioning their origin.
 Unfortunately, we did not have the time to implement every aspect of the authors' algorithm.
 Details on the parts we implemented can be found in the **Implementation** subsections of each chapter.